heiglan/techdemo_heigl_kaitoua/README.md

 ## Dokumentation
-- we should do that ok
+- we should do that ok gfg

 #### Docker